osohq/oso/docs/getting-started/quickstart.rst

 A Quick Note on Type Checking
 -----------------------------
-You may have already guessed that the ``Expense`` term following the colon in the head of our policy rule: Actor is specifying an argument type.
-This is a :ref:`specializer <Specialization>` that controls rule execution based on whether it matches the supplied argument.
-In general, arguments match specializers if they are an instance of the specializer class.
-Here, we specialize the third argument on our own ``Expense`` class.
+You may have already guessed that the ``Expense`` term following the colon in the head of our policy rule specifies a parameter type restriction.
+This is a :ref:`specializer <Specialization>`, a pattern that controls rule execution based on whether the supplied argument matches it.
+Here, we specialize the third argument on our own ``Expense`` class, which will restrict this rule to arguments that are instances of that class or any subclass.
 Specializers are optional but highly recommended to avoid bugs that could arise if an unexpected type of resource is passed into a certain rule.
 We'll see more examples of specializers later in this guide.